-For S.Y.
-2020-2021, this program will be delivered through the SoFA C.R.E.A.T.E.
+For 1st Semester S.Y.
+2022-2023, this program will be delivered through the SoFA C.R.E.A.T.E.
 (Collaborative Remote Experience through Art and Transformative Education) Program.

 The course aims to develop the ability of the students to draw a fashion figure, facial features, and details like hands and feet.
 Students must also be able to move the body into different poses while drawing garments on the form.

 The semester begins in SEPTEMBER 2022

 This course runs for 1 semester, or approximately 4 to 5 months.

 Schedule: Dates TBA | Thursdays | 12:00NN - 3:00PM

 NOTE: Class schedules may change without prior notice.
 Our Admissions Office will be in touch with enrolled students for any updates or changes to this class schedule.

 Enrolling students have the option to settle tuition for this course in full upon enrollment, or avail of our 2-part Installment Plan.
 Please click on the appropriate payment term upon checkout to confirm your initial enrollment.

 - 2-Part Installment Plan

 For students availing the 2-part Installment Plan, succeeding payments may be settled directly with our Finance Office.
 Post-dated checks will be required for all installment plans.
 For more information, kindly email firstname.lastname@example.org.